 Head of emergency planning and response

-Executive director of international
+Executive Director of International

 Head of emergencies

-Executive director of communications and advocacy
+Executive director of strategy and communications

 Zoё joined the British Red Cross in December 2015.
 Her previous role was director of marketing communications at Barnardo’s, where she led integrated engagement with a diverse range of audiences to raise funds and campaign for the UK’s most vulnerable children.